Jupiterliu/MyAdvPatch/README.md

 # What you need
 ## Environments
-Our python is 3.6, and you can meet the environments by running:
+The python is 3.6, and you can meet the environments by running:
 ```
 pip install -r requirements.txt
 ```